Voynich manuscript: Nicholas Gibbs

 In September 2017, television writer Nicholas Gibbs claimed to have decoded the manuscript as idiosyncratically abbreviated Latin.
-He declared the manuscript to be a mostly plagiarized guide to women's health.

-Scholars judged Gibbs' hypothesis to be trite.
-His work was criticized as patching together already-existing scholarship with a highly speculative and incorrect translation; Lisa Fagin Davis, director of the Medieval Academy of America, stated that Gibbs' decipherment "doesn't result in Latin that makes sense."
+He declared the manuscript to be a mostly plagiarised guide to women's health.
+Scholars would go on to criticise Gibbs for patching together already-existing scholarship with a highly speculative and incorrect translation; Lisa Fagin Davis, director of the Medieval Academy of America, stated that Gibbs' decipherment "doesn't result in Latin that makes sense."
+Davis added that she was "surprised the TLS published it."
+Other researchers concurred.